Lilyb03/industrial-team-project/docs/api.md

 Keys:

+`transaction_id` integer - sequential id of the transaction

-`timestamp` integer - unix timestamp of when transaction was carried out
+`timestamp` string - string timestamp of when transaction was carried out

-`sender` integer - the account number of the sender
+`sender_account` integer - the account number of the sender

-`recipient` integer - the account number of the recipient
+`recipient_account` integer - the account number of the recipient

-`green_score` double - the green score of this transaction
+`greenscore` double - the green score of this transaction

 `amount` integer - the amount transferred in pence